 Generally speaking, you’ll be ready to really make use of the seas around the time you’re ready, or nearly ready, to venture into the swamps.
 Going earlier is plausible, but I wouldn’t recommend it.

 Not as terrifying as some games portray it, but ending up in the middle of the ocean without a boat is still a death sentence.
 But, hopefully, that won’t happen to you.
 Out on the high seas, you can find Sea Serpents as well as Krakens.

 Sea Serpents are hostile creatures that will attack you and/or your ship.
-They are long fish-like creatures that move quickly, and typically spawn during the night in stormy conditions.
-They drop a useful meat for food, and, if you can harpoon and drag them to shore so they don’t sink, scales which can make a very good shield if you get it early enough.
+They are long fish-like creatures that move quickly and typically spawn during the night in stormy conditions.
+They drop useful meat for food, and, if you can harpoon and drag them to shore, so they don’t sink, scales which can make a very good shield if you get it early enough.

 Krakens are inversely passive creatures, which do not attack.
 They are extremely large and can be spotted quite easily once found.
-They look at first like an island, but bob with the waves and have strange growths on them called Abyssal Barnacles.
-They are 100% passive, and will not mind the player unless they begin to mine the abyssal barnacles, which is the only resource you can gain from them.
-The barnacles drop Chitin, which is used to make the harpoon for dragging creatures (like the serpent) around, as well as a very powerful, backstab knife.
-After beginning to mine the barnacles, however, the Kraken will soon submerge itself into the depths, so be sure you’re not short on stamina or too far from your boat once it starts getting ready to go.
+They look at first like an island but bob with the waves and have strange growths on them called Abyssal Barnacles.
+They are 100% passive and will not mind the player unless they begin to mine the abyssal barnacles, which is the only resource you can gain from them.
+The barnacles drop Chitin, which is used to make the harpoon for dragging creatures (like the serpent) around, and a mighty backstab knife.
+However, after beginning to mine the barnacles, the Kraken will soon submerge itself into the depths, so be sure you’re not short on stamina or too far from your boat once it starts getting ready to go.